ericyxchen2003/ericyxchen2003/README.md

 - I am a member of an A cappella group🎤 of HKUST.
 - I am a cat😺 lover.
 - The games🎮 I have been playing recently are Zenless Zone Zero and Euro Truck Simulator 2.
-- The anime📺 I enjoy watching is Demon Slayer: Kimetsu no Yaiba.
+- The anime📺 I enjoy watching is Demon Slayer.

 (Last Updated on Jun.
 17th)